 Strabismus or Crossed Eyes

 Strabismus, or crossed eyes, is a condition that affects a lot of children and adults.
 This condition refers to the crossing of the eyes and the drifting of the eyes outwards.
 If not treated early in children, strabismus can cause a lifetime of poor vision and vision problems.

 Even though vision therapy for children with strabismus is available, it is more of a bonus.
 There are more effective ways to treat infant strabismus.
-Instead, vision therapy for strabismus is mainly geared towards adults whose condition has become almost permanent.
+Instead, vision therapy for strabismus mainly helps adults whose condition has become almost permanent.